Pieter de Molijn

 Landscape with conversing peasants.
 Ca. 1640.
 Budapest, Szépmuvészeti Múzeum.

 Pieter de Molijn (6 April 1595 in London - 23 March 1661 in Haarlem) was a Dutch Golden Age painter and engraver of English birth and Flemish descent.

 He was baptized in the Dutch Reformed Austin Friars church in London.
 He was born to Pieter de Moijn, from Ghent, and Lynken van den Bossche, from Brussels.
-It is possible that the family emigrated due to business rather than religious persecution.
+It is possible that the family emigrated in pursuit of work rather than to avoid religious persecution.
 Little is known of his early training, but he probably traveled to Italy and in 1616 he became a member of the Haarlem Guild of St. Luke.
 He was a contemporary of Jacob Pinas.
 He married Geertuyt Huygen de Bie.
 During the years 1616-27 he lived in Delft where he remarried after his first wife died.
 In the marriage notice, his wife Geertruyt de Roovere is from Amsterdam and he is from Delft.